MarwanDebbiche/post-tuto-deployment/blog-post/post.md

-# End to End Machine Learning : From Data Collection to Deployment 🚀
+# End to End Machine Learning: From Data Collection to Deployment 🚀

 ## Introduction